jackw01/scanlight/README.md

 Alternatively, the brightness enhancing film can be omitted and some combination of diffuser film and matte or white acrylic sheets can be used instead.
 This hasn't been tested, but it should provide satisfactory results.

 All 3D printed parts should be printed in ABS, ASA, PETG, or a similarly heat-resistant material in a neutral color.
 Using white material or painting the inside of the diffuser housing white may improve optical performance.
+4x M2x4mm and 4x M2x10mm socket head cap screws are required for assembly.

 ### putting it all together